BrindleDigital/rentfetch/readme.txt

 * Adding alt attribues to images in the properties grid.
 * Improvements to the scroll when we click on a property in the map, making that feel smoother
 * Adding explicit lazy loading to property images.
-* Adding min and max values to the cells in the unit details table, so that we don't get weird formatting if we encounter significantly more data in a cell than expected.
+* Adding min and max width values to the cells in the unit details table, so that we don't get weird formatting if we encounter significantly more data in a cell than expected.
 * Adding a new option for disabling those transients (it starts enabled to reduce server load, but for debugging it would be nice to do actual queries)
 * Lots of reorganization and improvement in our settings pages.
 There were a few settings that were just on the wrong page, and there were a few places that settings mismatches could break something.
 General improvements.